Working with kettlebells can burn fat, tone muscles and improve endurance, balance and agility. Kettlebell benefits include:

 Shoulders should be held back, chest forward.

-Bend the knees as you take the kettlebell between your legs.
-Keep the back straight and the head in line with the spine.
+Bend your knees as you take the kettlebell between your legs.
+Keep your back straight and your head in line with your spine.

-Engage the core muscles as you straighten the legs, at the same time lifting the kettlebell out in front of your body.
-Remember not to lock the elbows.
+Engage your core muscles as you straighten your legs, at the same time lifting the kettlebell out in front of your body.
+Remember not to lock your elbows.

-Stop when the arms are parallel to the floor and reverse the movement, bending the knees as you take the kettlebell back through your legs.
+Stop when your arms are parallel to the floor and reverse the movement, bending your knees as you take the kettlebell back through your legs.

 So that’s how to do the swing.
 It’s best to start with a lower weight to learn good exercise technique.
 Then if you want to train for strength, move up to a bigger weight.